Last Updated on January 14, 2026 by Ewen Finser

 - Receipt and invoice capture: Supports uploads via app, email, browser, WhatsApp, Dropbox, and auto-fetch tools from certain banks and suppliers.

-Dext Commerce: Digital Sales
+Digital Sales & E-Commerce

 - Marketplaces: Amazon, eBay, Etsy, etc.